 5. Oats

 If I need to up the fibre content but really want to make a sweet snack, oats is the go to ingredient.
-Oats can create a large range of tasty snacks, biscuits and breakfasts while still providing a great fibre content.
+Oats can create a large range of tasty snacks, biscuits and breakfasts while still providing great fibre content..

 They are filling (keep you sustained so you don’t reach for that sugary muffin at morning tea), and also full of amazing health benefits helping lower cholesterol, improve gut health..
 Think they are pretty amazing.